Parameters of Hecke algebras for Bernstein components of p-adic groups: Hecke algebra parameters for simple groups

 \ We consider simple $F$-groups $\mc G$ that are inner forms of a split group of type $A_{n-1}$.
 The simply connected cover of $\mc G$ is an inner form of $SL_n$, so isomorphic to the derived subgroup of an inner form of $GL_n$.
 In view of Section \ref{sec:red} it suffices to consider the latter case, so with $G$ isomorphic to $GL_m (D)$ for a division algebra $D$ with centre $F$ and $\dim_F (D) = (n/m)^2$.

 For every Bernstein block $\Rep (G)^{\mf s}$ there exists a type $(J,\rho)$ \cite{SeSt6}.
 We can write $\mf s = [M,\sigma]_G$ in the form

 where the various $\sigma_i$ differ by more than an unramified character.
 The associated Hecke algebra $\mc H (G,J,\rho)$ is a tensor product of affine Hecke algebras of type $GL_{e_i}$ \cite{SeSt4}, so the underlying root system has irreducible components of type $A_{e_i -1}$, for suitable $e_i \leq n$.
+The same result was obtained around the same time in \cite{Hei2}, using $\Pi^{\mf s}$.
 The parameters of such a type $GL_{e_i}$ affine Hecke algebra were determined explicitly in \cite[Th\'eor\`eme 4.6]{Sec}, they are of the form $q_\alpha = q_F^f, q_{\alpha*} = 1$ for a specific positive integer $f$.
 Thus $\lambda$ and $\lambda^*$ are constant and equal to $f$ on the underlying root system $A_{e_i -1}$.
-From \cite{SeSt6} we also see that
+From \cite[1.13--1.15]{Hei2} or \cite{SeSt6} we also see that

 and $R(\mc O) = \{1\}$.
 From that, \eqref{eq:1.7} and